openebs-archive/openebs-docs/docs/upgrade.md

 Upgrade to 1.0-RC1 is currently not supported.
 Upgrade support from 0.9.0 will be available on 1.0-RC2 version.
 </strong></p></center>

-Latest version of OpenEBS is 0.9.0.
+Latest stable version of OpenEBS is 0.9.0.
 Check the release notes [here](https://github.com/openebs/openebs/releases/tag/0.9).
 This section describes about the upgrade from OpenEBS 0.8.2 to 0.9.0.

 ## Supported upgrade paths